pipiscrew/timeline/health/ions.md

 > [2021 - Better air is the easiest way not to die](https://dynomight.net/air/)

-* **Sharp.Plasmacluster** - ions are made from the same type of positive and negative ions that occur in nature. (warning - expensive filters)
+* **Sharp.Plasmacluster** - ions are made from the same type of positive and negative ions that occur in nature.
 	*  [What is](https://global.sharp/pci/en/about_pci/)
 	*  [Benefits](https://global.sharp/pci/en/effect/)